van-richard/bashbripts/README.md

 ## Import Commands to `$SHELL` Environment

-Commands can be made accessible within the `$SHELL` environmnent by appending the directory path to `~/.bashrc`
+Commands can be made accessible within the `$SHELL` environment by appending the directory path to `~/.bashrc`

 ```
 echo '# My Bash Scripts